 Most often, testicular cancer can be found at an early stage.
 Many people find the cancer themselves while performing a self-examination.
 Or a sexual partner may notice a change that leads to a diagnosis.

-Some doctors recommend that men ages 15 to 55 perform a monthly self-examination to find any changes.
+Some doctors recommend a monthly self-examination to find any changes from age 15 to 55.
 Monthly testicular self-examinations, performed after a warm shower, can help find the cancer at an early stage, when it is more likely to be successfully treated.
 People who notice a lump, hardness, enlargement, pain, or any other change in 1 or both of their testicles should visit their doctor immediately.